 Men tend to have much less breast tissue compared to women, so some of these signs can be easier to notice in men than in women.

 These symptoms may also be signs of a benign (not cancer) breast condition.
 If you notice any of these signs or other changes in your breast or nipple, see your health care provider.

 BRCA2 (BReast CAncer gene 2) is one of the most well-known genes linked to breast cancer in both men and women.
 Men with a BRCA2 mutation are also at an increased risk for other types of cancer, such as prostate cancer .

 A man can inherit a BRCA2 mutation through either parent.
 And, a man who has a BRCA2 mutation can pass the mutation on to his daughters and sons.

-Breast cancer in men is more likely than breast cancer in women to be related to an inherited gene mutation.
-Up to 40 percent of breast cancers in men may be related to BRCA2 mutations, while only five to 10 percent of breast cancers in women are considered to be due to a gene mutation .
+However, breast cancer in men is more likely than breast cancer in women to be related to an inherited gene mutation.
+Up to 40 percent of breast cancers in men may be related to BRCA2 mutations, while only five to 10 percent of breast cancers in women are considered to be due to an inherited gene mutation .
 For this reason, it’s usually recommended that men diagnosed with breast cancer have genetic testing for BRCA2 mutations (learn more about genetic testing).

 Other genes (including BRCA1) are under study for possible links to breast cancer in men .

 Find statistics on breast cancer in men.